CCLab/internetjestdlaludzi/README.md

 Generation prepares a [wordpress page template](https://developer.wordpress.org/themes/template-files-section/page-template-files/).

+After the script is ran, a `template.php` file and `dist` directory are updated with deployment ready code.

-To publish it just copy all generated files from `dist/` to remote location in the root theme folder (`wp-content/themes/cc2018/.`).
+To publish it just copy the `template.php` and `dist/` to remote location in the root theme folder (e.g. `wp-content/themes/cc2018/.`).
+Image assets are not managed by the deploy script, they are kept in `assets/` directory in the repo and in `dist/images/internetjestdlaludzi` on remote.